mayflower-tech/natuerlich/docs/getting-started.md

 ## Adding Controllers and Hands

 **natuerlich** provides the `useInputSources` hook for adding controller and hand support.
 Each `inputSource` represents one hand or controller.
-Developers can map each `inputSource` to a custom hand or controller implementation. **natuerlich** provides high and low level components that simplify the creation of custom controllers and hands.
+Developers can map each `inputSource` to a custom hand or controller implementation. **natuerlich** provides high and low-level components that simplify the creation of custom controllers and hands.
 For instance, the `GrabHand`, `TouchHand`, `Pointerhand`, `GrabController`, and `PointerController` components provide hands and controllers for the most common interaction types and visualizations.
-If your use-case requires different interactions or visualizations read our [introduction to custom input devices](./custom-input.md) for more information.
+If your use case requires different interactions or visualizations, read our [introduction to custom input devices](./custom-input.md) for more information.

 In the following example, we extend the previous code and add the default `PointerHand`s and `PointerController`s to the scene.
-Using `inputSources.map` we map each controller/hand to its implementation.
-This allows to provide different implementation based on the `inputSource.handedness`.
-We can differentiate between hands and controllers based on the existance of the `hand` property on the `inputSource`.
+Using `inputSources.map`, we map each controller/hand to its implementation.
+This allows developers to provide different implementations based on the `inputSource.handedness`.
+We can differentiate between hands and controllers based on the existence of the `hand` property on the `inputSource`.

 The following code also shows how to use the maximum available framerate and frameBufferScaling using the `useFramRates` and `useNativeFramebufferScaling` hooks.
-To demonstate interactivity, we also add a `Grabbable` component around the red cube , which allows grabbing the cube and even scaling it using two hands/controllers.
+To demonstrate interactivity, we also add a `Grabbable` component around the red cube, which allows grabbing the cube and even scaling it using two hands/controllers.

 #### Important:

-All objects that are tracked using WebXR, such as the controllers and hands, need to be placed inside the `ImmersiveSessionOrigin`.
+All objects tracked using WebXR, such as the controllers and hands, must be placed inside the `ImmersiveSessionOrigin`.
-For using hands inside of a WebXR session, the `"hand-tracking"` feature needs to be requested inside the `sessionOptions`.
+For using hands inside a WebXR session, the `"hand-tracking"` feature needs to be requested inside the `sessionOptions`.

 _TODO: exchange AR image_